kristjank/ark-presentation-ots-2018/PITCHME.md

 #### LISTENERS

 The ACES Listener API provides a way for all the different blockchain transaction events to be easily consumed via a common REST-FUL API.
+It's the component that plugs into a blockchain (eg. Bitcoin) and provides standardized API access for ARK services to receive data from a blockchain.
+The listener stands on its own, and does not necessarily need to be run by the same person running a service.

 Docs: https://ark-aces.github.io/aces-listener-docs/